bbkane/generic_functopts/README.md

 - make a `common` struct, put it as a member of each containing struct, and accept funcopts for the common struct in the containing structs' constructors.
 Drawback: can only use variadic args of one type in a function, so using it for common struct funcopts means you can't accept other funcopts specific for the containing type (this is what value2 is doing)
 - Make an interface that has the shared method and use that in the funcopt.
 Drawback: type can't be inferred (TODO: test with go1.19) (v01_shared_interface) https://gophers.slack.com/archives/C88U9BFDZ/p1647571317583019

-## TODO

-Try using a "interface as a set of types" approach with methods?

 ## Experiments

 ## v01_shared_interface